johann-petrak/python-tiny-http-server/README.md

   --cert CERT, -c CERT  If specified, the cert-file to use, enables https --key KEY, -k KEY     Key file, needed if --cert is specified
 ```

+NOTE: specifying the user/password on the command line is insecure if other users are on the same system.
+The `--authfile` option or use of environment variables is a better choice in that case.

 ## Using Basic Authentication

 Whenever at least one user/password pair is added through